Can a Cop Pull You Over for No Reason?

 Virginia Traffic Stop Laws

-The basic law for stopping a vehicle is that a cop has to have reasonable articulable suspicion that you have broken the law or that other criminal activity is afoot.
+The basic law for stopping a vehicle is that a cop has to have a reasonable articulable suspicion that you have broken the law or that other criminal activity is afoot.

-What that means is that if the officer based on his training and experience can testify and point to several things that he thinks meant that there may be some criminal activity going on, he can still pull you over.
+What that means is that if the officer, based on his training and experience, can testify and point to several things that he thinks meant that there may be some criminal activity going on, he can still pull you over.

-Reasons To Get Pulled Over
+Reasons to Get Pulled Over

 A cop can definitely stop you after running your plates if the return in the computer shows a problem.